Aperitivo: Scopri i Sapori Umami

 1. Start by preparing all the necessary ingredients.

-2. In a glass, add the boiled egg, the Shio Koji, the seed oil, the apple cider vinegar and, if you want an extra touch, the hint of mustard.
+2. In a glass, add the hard-boiled egg, Shio Koji, seed oil, apple cider vinegar and, if you want an extra kick, a pinch of mustard.

-3. Using an immersion blender, blend the ingredients until you obtain a smooth and homogeneous cream.
+3. Using an immersion blender, blend the ingredients until smooth and creamy.

-4. Transfer the mayonnaise to an airtight container and store in the refrigerator.
+4. Transfer the sauce to an airtight container and store in the refrigerator.

-5. The egg mayonnaise and Shio Koji is ready to use!
-Consume it within 2 days to best enjoy its freshness.
+5. The egg and shio koji mayonnaise is ready to use!
+Consume it within 2 days to enjoy its freshness at its best.

 Ingredients: